The Importance Of Fiber In Your Diet

-The Importance Of Fiber In Your Diet: Healthy Blood Sugar Balance
+The Importance Of Fiber In Your Diet: Maintain Healthy Blood Sugar Levels

 There are many benefits to a high-fiber diet- we’re talking whole body wellness kind of benefits!
 Did you know that dietary fiber prolongs digestion making you feel fuller longer?
 Bonus: By prolonging digestion fiber delays the movement of food into the small intestine.
-In doing so, your body can process carbohydrates at a slower rate which helps to regulate blood sugar levels and improve glucose tolerance, which is great from those suffering from diabetes.
-Studies have shown that populations with a high fiber diet have a lower amount of people suffering from Type 2 Diabetes.
-Helping to delay glucose digestion and, in turn, helping to level out blood glucose response consuming supplemental fiber can have a helpful protective effect against diabetes!
+In doing so, your body can process carbohydrates at a slower rate which helps to regulate blood sugar levels and improve glucose tolerance, which is great for individuals with Metabolic Syndrome.

-The Importance Of Fiber In Your Diet: Reduced Risk of Heart Disease
+The Importance Of Fiber In Your Diet: Cardiovascular Health

-Studies have show an association between high fiber intake and a low risk of heart disease.
-Fiber binds with bile in the intestines (bile contains cholesterol) and carries it all the way through the excretion process.
-The reason this process helps to lower blood cholesterol levels is because bile acids are created in the liver and then secreted into the G.I.(gastrointestinal) tract to help the body with fat absorption.
-Once bile is bound to fiber it becomes unable to perform it’s job, so the liver must produce more bile which uses more stored cholesterol helping to diminish preserves.
-The more cholesterol preserves you can diminish, the lower your blood cholesterol will be.
+Studies have show an association between high fiber intake and lower triglyceride levels.
+Fiber gels up and captures bile in the intestines (bile contains cholesterol) and carries it all the way through the excretion process.
+The reason this process helps to maintain healthy cholesterol levels is because bile acids are created in the liver and then secreted into the G.I.(gastrointestinal) tract to help the body with fat absorption.
+Once bile is captured by the gel-like fiber it becomes unable to perform it’s job.
+The gel bulking helps reduce the amount of bile and cholesterol that gets resorbed in the large intestine, so the liver must produce more bile which uses more stored cholesterol helping to diminish preserves… which makes this a great way to help balance and maintain healthy cholesterol levels.

 The Importance Of Fiber In Your Diet: Weight Control

 Studies have shown that people who eat a diet higher in fiber weigh less than those who consume less fiber.
 Foods rich in fiber are usually more filling, take longer to eat, and are lower in fat and total energy (kcals).
 Once eaten, high fiber foods take longer to leave the stomach to digest and absorb water causing a feeling of fullness.
-So, fiber can play an important role in weight management and control.
+Not only does fiber help you to manage a healthy weight, but eating a diet with high quality fiber can also help to maintain a healthy gut microbiome!
+Having a healthy and balanced microbiome plays an important roll in digestion, absorption, and assimilation of all your foods- don’t let any of those nutrients go to waste!
+Fiber can play an important role in weight management and control.

 The Importance Of Fiber In Your Diet: Start Slow

 A diet high in fiber sounds like something we can all focus on- I mean, look at all the great things fiber does for us!
 We all want to be our happiest, healthiest selves, but you’re going to want to introduce fiber into you diet in smaller increments if you’re not used to a high fiber diet.
 Staying hydrated when taking fiber supplements is key- if you don’t increase your water intake to match your fiber intake you can experience bloating, gas, and even hard and difficult to pass stools.
-Keep water intake ample so your high fiber diet can help prevent, and alleviate, G.I. disorders such as constipation, hemorrhoids, and diverticular disease.
 When introducing fiber into your diet is it best done steadily, over a course of a few weeks.

 The Importance Of Fiber In Your Diet: Whole Food Organic Fiber